dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 something like virtues and human behavior and plot them onto something that is like a space.
 Each virtue is like a dimension or an axis on a graph, where the extremes are found at the ends of each axis.
-A person exhibiting proper ethical behavior would then find themselves centered at the origin of these axes, although I'm not sure that a notion of perfect ethical behavior actually exists.
+A person exhibiting perfect ethical behavior would then find themselves centered at the origin of these axes, although I'm not sure that a notion of perfect ethical behavior actually exists.
 Optimal ethical behavior, in the Aristotelean sense, really depends on your intent and